vknow360/CustomWebView/README.md

 > How can I set a screen name as activity to be launched after clicking external link? <br>
 Ans:- You have two methods to do that which are as follows- <br>
 i) Change activity name from `CustomWebViewHelper` class manually and compile the sources. <br>
-ii) Get extension from here: https://customwebview.000webhostapp.com
+ii) Get extension from here: <a href="https://customwebview.000webhostapp.com">customwebview.000webhostapp.com</a>

 ### Reference Links